Business Insurance

 What would happen to your business if you were to die or be unable to work due to illness or injury?
 Would your business partners want to buy out your share?
 Do you want your family burdened with business issues?
 How would the business afford to restructure by buying out the affected partner’s share?

-By implementing a Buy/Sell agreement as part of an overall business succession plan, you can ensure a smooth transition of ownership and help keep the business running without upheaval.
+Implementing a Buy/Sell agreement as part of an overall business succession plan can ensure a smooth transition of ownership and help keep the business running without upheaval.

-We can apply our experience in setting up such structures to help take the worry out of the business succession.
-We work with accounting and legal advisers to get the valuation and documentation set up correctly, and we can show you how to fund the agreement efficiently to allow the succession plan to be implemented.
+We can apply our experience in setting up such structures to help take the worry out of business succession.
+We work with accounting and legal advisers to set up the valuation and documentation correctly, and we can show you how to fund the agreement efficiently so that the succession plan can be implemented.

 As you can see, Business insurance and business succession planning is a complex area and will need the involvement of a Financial Adviser and your accountant.